-- 16. Subject to the availability of and the overall cap on Safety Net Care Pool (SNCP) funds, expenditures for payments to Phoenix Children's Hospital reflecting uncompensated costs of medical services that are within the scope of the definition of "medical assistance" under 1905(a) of the Act, that are provided to Medicaid eligible or uninsured individuals through December 31, 2017, and that exceed the amounts paid to the hospitals pursuant to section 1923 of the Act. - 17.
-Expenditures for all state plan and demonstration covered services for pregnant women during their hospital presumptive eligibility period. - 18.
-Expenditures for payments to participating IHS and tribal 638 facilities for categories of care that were previously covered under the State Medicaid plan, furnished in or by such facilities.
+16. Subject to the availability of and the overall cap on Safety Net Care Pool (SNCP) funds, expenditures for payments to Phoenix Children's Hospital reflecting uncompensated care costs incurred by Phoenix Children's Hospital for medical services that are within the scope of the definition of "medical assistance" under 1905(a) of the Act, that are provided to Medicaid eligible or uninsured individuals and that exceed the amounts paid to the hospital pursuant to section 1923 of the Act.
+The state may claim federal financial participation (FFP) for these payments only if they reflect uncompensated care costs that are incurred by Phoenix Children's Hospital on or before December 31, 2017, and only in accordance with paragraph 32.